lhnguyen102/cuTAGI/docs/dev_guide.md

      scripts/docker_run.sh device=cuda version=latest
      ```

    **Note**: Ensure that the Docker application is running during the build and run processes.
-Commands for running tasks such as classification and regression can be found [here](#docker-run).
+For the version, it recommends to use specific value e.g., 0.1.x.

 ### Ubuntu 22.04 Installation